 After the fracture has healed sufficiently, the cast can be removed, and people can start exercising the injured limb.
 When exercising, they should pay attention to how the injured limb feels and avoid exercising too forcefully.
-If the muscles are too weak for people to exercise them or if such exercise could re-separate a fractured bone, a therapist moves their limbs for them (called passive exercise—see figure Increasing the Shoulder's Range of Motion Increasing the Shoulder's Range of Motion ).
+If the muscles are too weak for people to exercise them or if such exercise could re-separate a fractured bone, a therapist moves their limbs for them (called passive exercise—see figure ).
 However, ultimately, to regain full strength of an injured limb, people must move their own muscles (called active exercise).

 Drugs Mentioned In This Article